ajrazander/hardware/ion-trap-demo/README.md

 # The Trapped Ion
-Here's a ping pong ball demonstrating how atomic physicists trap individual atoms for study and even quantum computing.
+Here's a ping pong ball and spinning saddle to demonstrate how atomic physicists trap individual atoms for study and even quantum computing.

 ### Parts list.
 This is what and where I purchased each item (if you find something cheaper let me know).
 * Housing.
 A 3D printed container to hold everything together (see designs/box_v4.stl).
 (Feb 2023)